Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Results

-The 75 and \SI{100}{\nano\meter} results (see Figs.~\ref{Fig:P75} and~\ref{Fig:P100}) further support this latter statement for non-ballistic devices.
-In both cases vorticity is geometrically permitted (see Figs~\ref{Fig:Pballistic75} and \ref{Fig:Pballistic100}) but suppressed in the RTA case, which shows an almost perfect diffusive profile, especially for the \SI{100}{\nano\metre} device.
+The 75 and \SI{100}{\nano\meter} results (see Figs.~\ref{Fig:P75} and~\ref{Fig:P100}) further support this latter statement.
+In both cases vorticity is geometrically permitted (see the extrinsic cases at the bottom of Figs~\ref{Fig:P75} and \ref{Fig:P100}) but suppressed in the RTA case, which shows an almost perfect diffusive profile, especially for the \SI{100}{\nano\metre} device.
 On the other hand, the correct description of the scattering operator allows the vortices to survive in both cases.
 This fact is nothing but a consequence of the RTA deeming all three-phonon processes as resistive, which translates into lower $\ell$ values.
 Indeed, we expect the flux direction to be qualitatively similar for devices much larger than $\ell$, as they tend to have diffusive profiles---i.e. profiles compatible with Fourier's law---in which the only difference between the RTA and bRTA is the flux magnitude due to the thermal conductivity differences.

 Regarding thermal resistance, we can observe a low-magnitude negative resistance, when compared to ballistic devices, for the 50 device (Figs.~\ref{Fig:P50} and \ref{Fig:T50}), and even a lower one in the \SI{75}{\nano\meter} one (Figs.~\ref{Fig:P75} and \ref{Fig:T75}).
 For the larger device (i.e. \SI{100}{\nano\meter}, Figs.~\ref{Fig:P100} and \ref{Fig:T100}) no significant negative thermal resistance is observed, indicating (in line with the flux results) a weakening of hydrodynamic regime with increasing $H$.
 This is a consequence of the phonon distribution losing its inertia---i.e. preventing the effect of boundary scattering---while traveling due to intrinsic resistive scattering, up until the point that for larger distances ($H$) it is completely lost before arriving to the opposite side, and thus one arrives at the Fourier's diffusive regime.